KaiPereira/scara-printer/README.md

 ## Electronics

 The printer uses many different electronics, and we went through many, many iterations.
-We used NEMA 17's for our steppers, servo's for small functionality like extruding, 9V to power the thing, and a Manta M8P V1.1 for the mainboard.
+We used NEMA 17's for our steppers, servo's for small functionality like extruding, 9V to power the thing, and an ESP-WROOM-32 for the mainboard.

 [**PHOTO OF ELECTRONICS HERE***]